ubik80/findingFloatMatrixMultiplicationAlgorithmsCUDA/README.md

-Cuda implementation of backpropagation for finding matrix-multiplication-algorithms with p products for n x n matrices.
+#Cuda implementation of backpropagation for finding matrix-multiplication-algorithms with p products for n x n matrices

 Basically, n (matrix size) and p (number of products to use in MM-Algorithm) are set.
 Then 'python3 searchForMatrixMultiplicationAlgorithms' is started.
 If you are lucky, it will return the MM-Algorithm.